nordcraftengine/documentation/docs/01-about/index.md

 ## What people are building with Nordcraft

-Explore a variety of large and small projects built entirely in Nordcraft.
+Explore a variety of large and small projects built in Nordcraft.

 @@@ project-example
 title: Spark One